 Hundreds of thousands of students and teachers use ADULT BIBLE STUDIES each week in Sunday school classes, mid-week Bible studies, and other small-group settings.
 Bible-based and Christ-focused, it is an approved resource by the General Board of Discipleship of The United Methodist Church.
 It is published quarterly.

-The three units of Bible lessons in this quarter unify around the theme, Belong.
+The units of Bible lesson in this quarter unify around the theme Freedom.

 Visit Cokesbury.com to order.